RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md

 The argument _string_ has to contain well-formed UTF-8, or a Syntax error will be raised.
 When working with CODEPOINTS strings, Rexx built-in functions operate at the codepoint level, and can produce much richer results than when operating on BYTES strings.

-Please note that CODEPOINTS and TEXT strings are guaranteed to contain well-formed UTF-8 sequences.
-To test if a string contains well-formed UTF-8, you can use the ``DECODE(string,"UTF-8")`` function call.
+Please note that CODEPOINTS, GRAPHEMES and TEXT strings are guaranteed to contain well-formed UTF-8 sequences.
+To test if a string contains well-formed UTF-8, you can use the ``DECODE(string,"UTF-8")`` or ``UTF8(string)`` function calls.

 ## C2U (Character to Unicode)